SIBI-MS/ChatBot-LangChain-HuggingFace-Chainlit/chainlit.md

-# I'm Chris 🤖, How can I help you today?
+# I'm G-BOT 🤖, How can I help you today?